tokenbound/sdk/README.md

 - **[examples/vite-wagmi-viem](https://github.com/tokenbound/sdk/tree/main/examples/vite-wagmi-viem)** - An example app using the tokenbound SDK in a vite project with wagmi
 - **[examples/vite-wagmi-ethers](https://github.com/tokenbound/sdk/tree/main/examples/vite-wagmi-ethers)** - An example app using the tokenbound SDK in a vite project with ethers v5
 - **[examples/vite-wagmi-ethers6](https://github.com/tokenbound/sdk/tree/main/examples/vite-wagmi-ethers6)** - An example app using the tokenbound SDK in a vite project with ethers v6
+- **[examples/vite-wagmi-ethers-rainbowkit](https://github.com/tokenbound/sdk/tree/main/examples/vite-wagmi-rainbowkit)** - An example app using the tokenbound SDK in a vite project with ethers v5

 ### Development